puppetlabs-toy-chest/puppetlabs-catalog_preview/api/documentation/preview-help.md

     |  |- <NODE-NAME-2>
     |  |  |- ...

 Each new invocation of the command for a given node overwrites the information already produced.

-The two catalogs are written in JSON compliant with a json-schema ('catalog.json'; the format used by puppet to represent catalogs in JSON) viable on stdout using '--schema catalog'
+The two catalogs are written in JSON compliant with a json-schema ('catalog.json'; the format used by puppet to represent catalogs in JSON) viewable on stdout using '--schema catalog'

-The 'catalog_diff.json' file is written in JSON compliant with a json-schema viable on stdout using '--schema catalog_delta'.
+The 'catalog_diff.json' file is written in JSON compliant with a json-schema viewable on stdout using '--schema catalog_delta'.

 OPTIONS
 -------